 - I have blisters on my ankle bones from a close encounter with a hot water bottle.

-- The toddler has out grown his winter boots.
+- At least one son has out grown his winter boots.

 - It is daylight for such short amounts of time that it’s hardly worth opening the curtains and certainly not worth cleaning the windows.

 - The vests are out.
 Boy Three got new ones which prompted this conversation.
 “Isn’t this vest lovely?
 It feels all cosy.”

 “It doesn’t feel cosy.
 It feels all mummy.”

 - I am reminded of how expensive it is to buy tickets for a city centre pantomime.
 Boo hiss.

 - Sean Batty is overheard saying “snow likely on higher ground”.

 - There is a tiny little frost and three people I meet in the morning report falling over.

 - Any pretence at maintaining feet and legs in a respectable ladylike manner is abandoned with glee.